aiXander/CLIP_assisted_data_labeling/README.md

 # CLIP assisted data labeling
 Python toolkit to quickly label/filter lots of images using CLIP embeddings + active learning.
-Main use-case is to filter large imagedatasets that contain lots of bad images you don't want to train on.
+Main use-case is to filter large image datasets that contain lots of bad images you don't want to train on.

 ## Overview:
 0. Create unique uuid's for each img in the root_dir